THE T.H.R.E.A.D System™

 In practice, this involves revisiting legacy policies, confronting entrenched behaviors, and questioning cultural norms that prioritize comfort over growth.
 It also includes letting go of outdated self-concepts, leadership identities, or organizational myths that limit possibility.
 This step often surfaces grief, resistance, and uncertainty.
 But on the other side of release is renewal.

-Leaders Who Release Patterns
+When You Release Patterns

 Release Patterns Reflection Matrix

-Self Team Organization
+Self Community Organization

 What beliefs or habits are keeping me in roles I’ve outgrown?